For Teams

 Customer support surfaces recurring frustration faster than most functions.
-IdeaHunter helps founders and operators turn support pain into clearer opportunity research and sharper product wedges.
+IdeaHunter helps builders and operators turn support pain into clearer opportunity research and sharper product wedges.

-Translate repeated support pain into smaller, more concrete startup opportunities.
+- Translate repeated support pain into smaller, more concrete ideas and opportunities.

 Customer support teams see what breaks first.
 They deal with repeated complaints, unclear ownership, bad handoffs, and the operational cost of weak tooling every day.

 Many support categories are too broad to attack all at once.
-A better founder move is to isolate the specific workflow where current tools still create the most friction.
+A better builder move is to isolate the specific workflow where current tools still create the most friction.

 That might be triage, escalation, reporting, collaboration, or customer-context handoff rather than “support software” in general.

-A direct workflow for turning support complaints into startup ideas.
+A direct workflow for turning support complaints into ideas.

 See where support buyers evaluate workflow fit and tooling tradeoffs.